newrelic/docs-website/src/data-dictionary/events/NrDailyUsage/syntheticsType.md

 The type of Synthetics monitor.
 Possible values: SIMPLE, BROWSER, SCRIPT\_BROWSER, SCRIPT\_API.

-For more information, see [Types of Synthetics monitors](https://docs.newrelic.com/docs/synthetics/new-relic-synthetics/getting-started/types-synthetics-monitors).
+For more information, see [Types of synthetic monitors](https://docs.newrelic.com/docs/synthetics/new-relic-synthetics/getting-started/types-synthetics-monitors).